bretharte89/ClassicAPI/docs/MPQBuilding.md

 Reference for packaging files (addons, FrameXML overrides, art) into an MPQ patch archive that vanilla 1.12 picks up at boot.
-Captured because the MPQEditor docs are sparse, the script syntax is non-obvious from the GUI, and there's a Turtle WoW naming constraint that's easy to miss.
+Captured because the MPQEditor docs are sparse, the script syntax is non-obvious from the GUI, and there's a 1.12 patch-MPQ naming constraint that's easy to miss.

 ## When this matters